-At the Lehn Law Firm in Sarasota, FL we provide bankruptcy attorney services to individuals and businesses.
+At Lehn Law Firm in Sarasota, Florida, we provide bankruptcy attorney services to individuals and businesses.
 Call us at (941)-487-7100 for a free consultation!

 Filing for bankruptcy is a decision that shouldn’t be made lightly but rather after a consultation with an experienced lawyer.
 The United States Bankruptcy Law provides various debt relief services for a business and an individual.

 Article 1, Section 8, Clause 4 of the United States Constitution discusses filing for bankruptcy protection.
 Even though the process of doing so has changed since the late 1700s, the fact that it was present in the Constitution indicates that even our forefathers knew that people would need some protection against their arrears.

 Chapter 7 and Chapter 13 are the most common insolvency forms for relief from debts for individuals.
 Although you don’t need a lawyer to file for bankruptcy, some steps can be complicated.

 Courts don’t tolerate mistakes, and errors that may seem minor to you can cause you to lose your assets that could have been protected.
 That is why it’s best to hire competent bankruptcy attorneys.

 Bankruptcy Attorneys Sarasota FL Can Help Determine the Best Choice